michelacameletti/risultati_modello_inla/README.md

 *the first lines reflect the methodology.
 Could you integrate that to the method section? **See the answers to the comments to "Line 97-98" and "Line 266-269"**.
 Until this point, I was wondering whether you performed an evaluation on a subset of the data.
 How did you select the 10 % validation set?*

+**At the beginning of the validation section, we provide details about the selection of the validation set.
+Specifically,first we stratified the input stations into three groups according to their area type category (urban, suburban and rural).
+Then we sampled, without replacement, 10% of the stations from each group.
+The sampling process was repeated three times (trials), with the result of three validation and training datasets.**

 - Line 363: Are the mentioned spikes regional phenomena of effects of local activities/events (festival, fireworks, …)? **GIORGIO**

 # Revisioni